khshanovskyi/ai-models-tasks-samples/src/main/java/task_3/readme.md

 ### Steps
-1. Create request with response format
+1. Create request to LLM
 2. Call LLM `https://api.openai.com/v1/chat/completions`.
 Don't forget that content type is `application/json`
-3. Get response and get `content`
+3. Get response and get `url`
-4. Validate with tests `task_2.ImageToTextTest`.
+4. Validate with tests `task_3.TextToImageTest`.
-5. **PAY ATTENTION THAT TESTS PROVIDE ONLY END-TO-END SCENARIO, TO CHECK THAT RESPONSE IS CONVERTABLE TO USERS OBJECT**
+5. **PAY ATTENTION THAT TESTS PROVIDE ONLY END-TO-END SCENARIO AND CHECK IF RESPONSE PROVIDES URL AND THE FILE CAN BE CREATED FROM CONTENT**